PRINCE2 SCRUM Masterclass

 Follow

-Dave has spent 25 years as a senior project manager for USA multinationals and has deep experience in project management.
+Dave spent 25+ years as a senior project manager for UK and USA multinationals and has deep experience in project management.
 He now develops a wide range of Project Management Masterclasses, under the Projex Academy brand name.
 In addition, David runs project management training seminars across the world, and is a prolific writer on the many topics of project management.

 Comments are closed.